johnpuddephatt/oclt/_pages/join.md

 As a member you can have a say and support OCLT through attending and voting at our Annual General Meeting (AGM), as well as standing for election to the board of directors.
 We also welcome members to get more involved in the organisation through volunteering your time.

 Membership is open to any individual over 16 or any organisation within the County of Oxfordshire.
 To become a member you buy a £1 share which entitles you to a single vote in the company.
 The £1 is the limit of personal liability. <br> <br> <a class="button btn" href="https://app.donorfy.com/form/J7EEWBHW62/53NSK">Become a member</a>

+**Could you support us further by making a monthly or one-off donation?** [**Become a Supporter**](Did you see our good news about becoming a Registered Provider of Affordable Housing?
+You can support us to carry on this exciting work by signing up to be a monthly Supporter: https://www.oclt.org.uk/support-us/)**.**

 ## Become a subscriber